Project config

 Snapshot: src/config.yaml

-For context, the current plugin defaults.
+Current plugin defaults, comments trimmed and the per-agent guidance bullets abridged.
 Source of truth: src/config.yaml (this snapshot may lag).

 Show full config